Key Takeaways

 Wildfire preparedness isn’t something you can cram for the night before a fire shows up on the ridge.
 It’s built over weeks and months — maintaining defensible space, hardening your home, staging go-bags, registering for alerts, drilling your evacuation routes until they’re muscle memory.
 The families who survive catastrophic wildfire aren’t lucky.
 They’re prepared.

 In my years as a FEMA-trained emergency management professional working in the Pacific Northwest, the single most consistent pattern I’ve observed is this: the people who act early survive.
 The people who wait for certainty run out of time.
-Start with the 10-step checklist at the top of this article.
+Start with the 10-step checklist above.
 Do one item today.
 Do another tomorrow.
-By the time fire season arrives, you won’t be one of the people standing in line at a Red Cross shelter wondering what happened.
+By the time fire season arrives, you won’t be standing in line at a Red Cross shelter wondering what happened.
 You’ll be the one who already had a plan.

 Keep Reading